JangKeon/JangKeon/README.md

 #  🙌 Welcome 🙌

-I'm trying to be a Mobile Front-End & Web Back-End Engineer
+I'm trying to be a Back-End Developer.

 # 💻 Techology Stack